 Bantry Bay (Berehaven to Bantry 14 miles)

 Bantry Bay offers the harbours of Bantry, Glengarriff and Adrigole with the marina in Lawrence Cove.
 All well piloted in the pilot book.
 Castletownbere can offer a temporary alongside berth for some groceries as Supervalu is close by.
-Bantry has a new pontoon at the end of the pier which yachts can overnight on.
+Bantry Harbour Marina opened in 2017 with berths for 40 boats, providing walking distance to fuel and town supplies.
+Bantry also has a pontoon at the end of the Abbey pier which yachts can overnight on.
 Be aware of NW winds while staying here.
+Visitors moorings in Bantry, Glengarriff, Trafrask, Adrigole and Castletownbere.

 Kenmare River (Berehaven to Sneem 29 miles)